-200 ha of the Site (excluding the power station buildings) is formally designated by the Government as part of the East Midlands Freeport,20 which was announced as a successful freeport bid in March 2021 and received formal Freeport tax site designation in March 2022.
+200 ha of the Site (excluding the power station buildings) is formally designated by the Government as part of the East Midlands Freeport,24 which was announced as a successful freeport bid in March 2021, received formal Freeport tax site designation in March 2022, and given formal Government approval to become operational in March 2023.

-A proposal for the 'East Midlands Energy Re-Generation Centre' (EMERGE Centre), 21 which comprises a multifuel energy recovery facility and associated infrastructure, was granted planning permission on 24 March 2022.
+A proposal for the 'East Midlands Energy Re-Generation Centre' (EMERGE Centre),25 which comprises a multifuel energy recovery facility and associated infrastructure, was granted planning permission on 24 March 2022.
 The application was determined by Nottinghamshire County Council, who is the planning authority for waste management related development.
-Details of the EMERGE Centre planning application can be found on the Nottinghamshire County Council planning portal, 22 using the reference number ES/4154.
-This is a new energy-from-waste facility which will generate electrical and heat energy which will be fed into the grid and used to supply other developments which are built on the Site over time.
+Details of the EMERGE Centre planning application can be found on the Nottinghamshire County Council planning portal,26 using the reference number ES/4154.
+This is a new energy-from-waste facility which will generate electrical and heat energy to be fed into the grid and used to supply other developments which are built on the Site over time.